-COSTA RICA IMMERSION: The program runs August 3-14, 2018 and will be open to adults or families.
+COSTA RICA IMMERSION: The program runs August 2-13, 2019 and will be open to adults or families.
 If children want to participate, they must attend with at least one parent.
 This program will be highly interactive and task based.
 You will have the opportunity to live with a local family and experience complete immersion or there will also be a hotel option.
+Pricing and details available by November 30, 2018.

 We will offer a summer camp that focuses on cultural understanding while still teaching the basics.
 We do this through music, play, and art.
 Countries we will be exploring: Mexico, Spain, Costa Rica and Ecuador.
 Click here for more information.